intezer/analyze-community-ghidra-plugin/README.md

 **Known Issues**

 New versions of the requests module are not working with Jython.
-The solution is to downgraded the Python requests module to 2.7.0.
+The solution is to downgrade the Python requests module to 2.7.0.

 # macOS